How does Ransomware Work?

 How Could This Happen?

-In the hospital case, hackers sent a zip file attachment in an email.
+In the hospital case, hackers emailed a zip file attachment.
 When victims clicked on it, their computers were infected, but the attack didn’t stop there.
 The ransomware spread through the hospitals’ and businesses’ computer networks.
 Once inside the system, they infect any computers they contact via many different methods.

 “Once you get a foothold in the system, other users will start to run those pieces of software,” explained Clifford Neuman.
 He directs the University of Southern California’s Center for Computer Systems Security.